SCPC ~ 125 Years as a Congregation

 1941 — Over sixty years ago, the cornerstone was laid for the present Christian Education Building.
 It contained a box of historical documents and was dedicated in April 1942.

-1994 — Our present Christian Education annex, including more classroom space, handicapped accessibility to all levels of the existing building and the new building, restrooms designed for children and persons with handicaps, fire safety system, and sanctuary appearance and lighting improvements were completed.
+1994 — The Christian Education annex was completed.
 These upgrades have provided us with a comfortable and attractive place for worship, Christian Education and programs.

 2010 -Rev. Charles J. Curley retired as Pastor Emeritus on November 30, 2010 after serving as Pastor and Head of Staff for 17 years.